NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Method

 \subsection{Extracting Visibility}

 Given a trained 3DGS asset, we first extract visibility information suitable for training an MLP.
 The extracted data must support unbiased training, ensuring that no periodic patterns or systematic biases are introduced.
 This can result from periodicity in direction or distance sampling.
-Additionally, it should remain robust to common 3DGS artifacts such as popping and aliasing, as we want our approach to be usable for any 3DGS-inspired approach.
+Additionally, it should remain robust to common 3DGS artifacts such as popping and aliasing, so that our approach is usable with any 3DGS-inspired method.
 In most 3DGS-inspired approaches, pruning and densification are halted long before training ends.
-This results in the resulting asset containing Gaussians that are effectively useless during rendering due to having too low opacity values.
-Our first step is thus to remove these Gaussians from the asset to simplify training the MLP and reduce VRAM usage.
+This results in the asset containing Gaussians that are effectively useless during rendering due to their too-low opacity values.
+Our first step is to remove these Gaussians from the asset to simplify training and reduce VRAM usage.
 We also center the object to simplify subsequent steps and have a uniform process for all assets.
 Using the means of the centered assets, we compute a per-asset minimum and maximum distance between which the camera positions will be sampled.
-The minimum distance ensures that no camera is placed inside the object, while the maximum distance serves as a far bound, from which on the same quality will be displayed.
-These distances are calculated based on the projected screen size of the diagonal, where the near distance uses 90\%, and the far distance 5\%.
+The minimum distance ensures that no camera is placed inside the object, while the maximum distance serves as a far bound beyond which the same quality will be displayed.
+These distances are calculated based on the projected screen size of the diagonal, with the near distance set to 90\% and the far distance to 5\%.
 To convert the projected screen size of an object into a distance value for the cameras, we use the following formula: